autowarefoundation/autoware-documentation/docs/design/autoware-architecture/perception/reference_implementation.md

-# Perception component Reference Implementation Design
+# Perception Component Reference Implementation Design

 ## Purpose of this document